Thin film of a topological insulator as a spin Hall insulator: Introduction

-We calculate spin conductivity of the surface states of a thin film of topological insulator using Kubo formulas.
-We found that finite spin conductivity appears in a gapped region.
-Spin conductivity is enchanced near the gap in a metallic region.
-These finding can open the road for the application of thin film of topological insulators in a low dissipative spintronics.
+We calculate the spin conductivity of the surface states of a thin film of topological insulator using Kubo formulas taking into account vertex corrections.
+We found that spin conductivity remains finite in a gapped region.
+Spin conductivity is enhanced near the gap in a metallic region.
+These finding can open the road for the application of thin films of topological insulators in low dissipative spintronics.